top of page

 Manual monitoring is time-consuming.
 These tools help automate error tracking:

-• Google Search Console – Identify crawl-related 404s
+• Google Search Console – Identify crawl-related 404s.

-• Screaming Frog SEO Spider – Schedule crawls and reports
+• Screaming Frog SEO Spider – Schedule crawls and reports.

-• Ahrefs Site Audit – Detect broken backlinks and technical issues
+• Ahrefs Site Audit – Detect broken backlinks and technical issues.

-• Cloudflare Workers / Edge Functions – Handle scalable fallback redirects
+• Cloudflare Workers / Edge Functions – Handle scalable fallback redirects.

-• WordPress Plugins (e.g., Redirection) – Manage and redirect 404s with ease
+• WordPress Plugins (e.g., Redirection) – Manage and redirect 404s with ease.

-Final Thoughts: Turn 404s Into SEO Opportunities
+Turning 404s Into Opportunities

 A 404 page doesn’t have to be the end of a user journey.
 With the right strategy, you can turn lost paths into moments of retention and discovery.